gut-puncture/Continuous-Learning-LLM/implementation_instructions.md

 First understand the existing codebase so you get how everything is setup.
 I recommend looking at the repo structure and reading the files.
 Also, remember that "/Users/Shailesh/Applications/Cursor/CLM_self_coded/" is the root folder.
 Also, please remember what we have done and the code we have and how the new changes will affect the existing code.
 Feel free to create tasks to update the existing code if needed.

-We want to do task 1.2 in implementation instructions.
+We want to do resolve the bugs which came after implementing task 1.2 in implementation instructions.
 Plan first WITHOUT writing ANY code and ask me questions if you have any.
 Then we'll write the code.
 """